Beyblader/Beyblader/README.md

 - 👋 Hi, I’m @TaekwondV
 - 👀 I'm interested in programming
-- 🌱 I’m currently learning about make a website with PHP and MySQL
+- 🌱 I’m currently learning about make a website with API, Laravel and PHP MYSQL

 ----:)----